-A striking lampshade in a bold houndstooth pattern draws the eye in this eclectic bedroom.
-Strong block colour on the walls is carried through to the accessories and soft furnishings, while the bold paisley print on the beautiful upholstered bed helps to unify the striking scheme.
+A striking lampshade in a bold floral pattern draws the eye in this eclectic bedroom.
+The strong geometric design on the walls is carried through to the accessories and soft furnishings.
+While the navy blue accents help to unify the room.

 LED spotlights have been built into the frame to illuminate this vanity mirror, perfect for grooming and make up application.
 Here, the black-framed mirror with LED lights is a direct reflection of the framed prints on the opposite wall.

 5. Make the most of available space

 If you only have space on one side of the bed, then consider an adjustable wall-hung lamp.
 This lamp has a long arm that can be angled to make it easy to read or perform a variety of tasks when the main light is off.

 6.Make a statement with a fisherman light